Bisher 93 mal gespeichert

 mehr als zwei

 Maximum 4-5 hours a day, 5 days a week.
-If housesitting, you just have to be here!
+If winter housesitting, you just have to be here!

 Dies sind zusätzliche optionale Bewertungen, wenn Mitglieder Feedback hinterlassen.
 Es wird die im Schnitt hinterlassene Bewertung für jede Option angezeigt.